 Hire a social media manager that understands how to make the most of your social media presence.
 Ask these essential interview questions to make sure you’re getting the right talent!

-Search optimization is going to be as important as ever heading into 2015, but stuffing as many search-worthy words and key phrases into your blog post or website will no longer land you at the top of every search engine.
+Search optimization is going to be as important as ever in 2018, but stuffing as many search-worthy words and key phrases into your blog post or website will no longer land you at the top of every search engine.

 Google is constantly tweaking its algorithms and the old “filler with no substance” method will no longer cut it.
 Nearly 90 percent of all queries were affected by Google’s new algorithm, nicknamed “Hummingbird,” and future changes may have an equally dramatic impact.